-The Bookstore is open Monday through Thursday from 8:30am to 7:00pm and Friday from 8:30am to 4:00pm.
-Hours are extended during the beginning of each semester to include one Saturday from 8:30am to 12:00pm.
+The bookstore is open Monday through Wednesday from 8:30am to 6:00pm, Thursday 8:30am to 5:00pm and Friday from 8:30am to 4:00pm.
+Hours are extended during the beginning of each semester.
+Special hours are posted on the Bookstore website calendar.
 During the summer semester and semester break the bookstore is open Monday through Friday from 8:30am to 4:00pm.
-On Fridays, mid-June to mid-August, the bookstore closes at 3:00pm.
+Students may also use OCC's online bookstore to purchase books, supplies, and apparel at ocean.bncollege.com.